needle-tools/needle-engine-support/documentation/export.md

   - X axis values are flipped in glTF compared to Unity (a variant of a left-handed to right-handed coordinate system change).
 - three.js supports stencil buffers but conversion isn't automatic, refer to the three.js docs for how to set that up: https://threejs.org/examples/?q=sten#webgl_clipping_stencil
 - Transparency isn't automatically set currently.
 If you want your custom shader to be transparent, you can set that from a custom component on the GameObject.
+- Advanced effects such as scene color and depth access can be set up in three.js but aren't automatically exported at this time.

 ## Exporting Lightmaps
 To export lightmaps simply [generate lightmaps ⇡](https://docs.unity3d.com/Manual/Lightmapping.html) in Unity.
 Lightmaps will be automatically exported.